Yoga Instructor Career - 2023 Salary, Prospects & More

 Qualifications play a big role in how much you could earn.

-For example, after completing 200 hours of yoga teaching, you could then go for 500 hours, making you a more valuable instructor.
+For example, after completing 200 hours of yoga teaching, you could go for 500 hours, making you a more valuable instructor.

 You can also improve your income prospects by adding more variety to your credentials.